 Summary

 Standard templates submitted via email (subject to Modification 0522) for requesting a Supply Point Nomination, Supply Point Confirmation, Withdrawal, Supply Point amendments & for submitting a Supply Point Objection.
 Response files will also be submitted via standard templates via email.
-Meter Information updates are also sent by the User to the Transporter using conventional notice, unless Special Metering Arrangements apply in which case the Transporter will submit the Meter Information updates.
+Meter Information updates are also sent by the User to the CDSP using conventional notice, unless Special Metering Arrangements apply in which case the Transporter will submit the Meter Information updates.

 Each Registered User at an SSMP is provided with a unique reference which is submitted to the User during the Confirmation process: